projectcalico/calico/getting-started/windows-calico/demo.md

     - containerPort: 80
     env:
     - name: SERVE_PORT_80
-      value: This is a windows preview demo.
-Have a good time.
+      value: This is a Calico for Windows demo.
     imagePullPolicy: IfNotPresent
   nodeSelector:
     kubernetes.io/os: windows